EthanPeters96/FlavorVault/README.md

 ### Jest Testing

-I have written a testing script using jest, the test pass
+I have written a testing script using jest, all tests passed.

 ![Jest](/assets/screenshots/jest.png)